erickmoon/email-marketing-system/frontend/README.md

 # Email Marketing System - Frontend

-This document provides a comprehensive guide to setting up, configuring, and understanding the frontend of the Email Marketing System, which is built using React, Bootstrap, and CSS.
+This document provides a comprehensive guide to setting up, configuring, and understanding the frontend of the Email Marketing System, which is built using React and CSS.

 ## Table of Contents